-How does Arctic Security prepare to help our partners and customers to manage this kind of vulnerability disclosure?
+How does Arctic Security prepare its partners and customers to manage this kind of vulnerability disclosure?
 In practice, it is done using our Arctic Hub product and our Early Warning Service (EWS) data feed.
-In this article, we will open up our process, and explain how we go about getting the information to our partners to help their clients.
+In this article, we will open up our process, and explain how we go about getting information to our partners to help their clients.

 Finding the scope of the problem